UMD-INST377/Group-Project-Base/README.md

 - How to run your application on a server
 - How to run any tests you have written for your software
 - The API for your server application - all GET, POST, PUT, etc endpoints, and what they each do
-  - Get
+  - GET
-- - - gets data from database "Group22_Dining_Hall_Tracker".
+    - gets data from database "Group22_Dining_Hall_Tracker".
+  - POST
+    - Create new items on database.
+  - PUT
+    - Update existing items on database.
 - A clear set of expectations around known bugs and a road-map for future development.